Publish or Perish Citations

 Vulnerability to Cybersecurity Risks

 In the past, I have taught courses in Microeconomic Theory and Econometrics in various universities.
 In the University of Warwick, I co-teach a course in Experimental Economics at the MSc level and teach a wide variety of master classes in Decision Theory, Behavioural Science, Microeconomics and Decision Theory in the Digital Domain to PhD and EngD students at the Warwick Manufacturing Group.
 I also supervise MSc and PhD students.
+In the Fall of 2017 I am teaching an undergraduate module in Game Theory to 3rd year students at the University of Birmingham.

 Before joining academia, I worked in private sector in retail (Agrotechkomplex, Ukraine), marketing and distribution (Steelex S.A., Ukraine), and personal finance (American Express Financial Advisors, currently, Ameriprise Financial, US).
 I also have experience in working in public sector (Council of Europe, France).
 In my work as a consultant, I offer advice to businesses and policymakers helping them to understand and predict customer choices and to develop strategies for managing risks related to consumer behaviour.
 Remember, that you can have the best product in the world but one negative review on Facebook or Twitter can completely destroy all your hard work!
 In recent years, I have established fruitful collaborations with private sector partners as well as municipalities and cities in the UK, EU, and USA.
 I am fortunate to have expertise in both economics and decision science which allows me to provide valuable help to companies and cities in many real-life projects requiring market assessment and/or in engineering behavioural change.